Lumateperone

-Lumateperone, sold under the brand name Caplyta, is an atypical antipsychotic medication of the butyrophenone class.
+Lumateperone, sold under the brand name Caplyta, is an atypical antipsychotic medication of the pyridopyrroloquinoxaline and butyrophenone families.
 It is approved for the treatment of schizophrenia as well as bipolar depression, as either monotherapy or adjunctive therapy (with lithium or valproate).
 It is developed by Intra-Cellular Therapies, licensed from Bristol-Myers Squibb.
 Lumateperone was approved for medical use in the United States in December 2019 with an initial indication for schizophrenia, and became available in February 2020.
-It has since demonstrated efficacy in bipolar depression and received FDA approval in December 2021 for that indication as well.

 Medical uses

+Lumateperone is indicated for the treatment of schizophrenia in adults; and depressive episodes associated with bipolar I or II disorder (bipolar depression) in adults, as monotherapy and as adjunctive therapy with lithium or valproate.

 Schizophrenia

-On December 20, 2019, the United States Food and Drug Administration (FDA) approved lumateperone for the treatment of schizophrenia in adults.
+In December 2019, the US Food and Drug Administration (FDA) approved lumateperone for the treatment of schizophrenia in adults.

 Bipolar depression

 In December 2021, the FDA approved lumateperone for the treatment of bipolar depression in adults as monotherapy and as adjunctive therapy with lithium or valproate.

-The number needed to treat (NNT) for bipolar depression at a dose of 42mg daily is 7 patients.
+Adverse effects

+The most common adverse effects (≥5%) were somnolence and dry mouth.

+Lumateperone is associated with a low rate of serum aminotransferase elevations during therapy, but has not been linked to instances of clinically apparent acute liver injury.

 Pharmacology

 Mechanism of action

-Lumateperone acts as a receptor antagonist of 5-HT2A receptor and antagonizes several dopamine receptors (D1, D2, and D4) with lower affinity.
-It has moderate serotonin transporter reuptake inhibition.
-It has additional off-target antagonism at alpha-1 receptors, without appreciable antimuscarinic or antihistaminergic properties, limiting side effects associated with other atypical antipsychotics.
+Lumateperone acts as an antagonist at 5-HT2A receptors and binds to several dopamine receptors (D1, D2, and D4) with moderate affinity.
+It has moderate serotonin transporter reuptake inhibition, which is partly responsible for its antidepressant effect in bipolar disorder and reduction of negative symptoms of schizophrenia.
+It may also inhibit dopamine transporter reuptake, but more evidence is needed to confirm this.
+It has additional off-target antagonism at α1 receptors, without appreciable antimuscarinic or antihistaminergic properties, limiting side effects associated with other atypical antipsychotics, notably metabolic syndrome and hyperprolactinemia.

+Similar to aripiprazole, lumateperone acts as a partial agonist at inhibitory D2 autoreceptors and an antagonist at postsynaptic D2 receptors, thereby simultaneously reducing dopamine release and binding to postsynaptic receptors, respectively.
+However, lumateperone only occupies around 39% of D2 receptors—compared to at least 60-80% D2 occupancy for most antipsychotics to work for psychosis—and displays regioselectivity for the mesolimbic pathway, whose hyperactivity is responsible for the positive symptoms of schizophrenia.
+This reduces the risk of extrapyramidal symptoms (EPS) from reduced dopaminergic transmission in the nigrostriatal pathway.

+A mechanism that is shared by all other atypical antipsychotics is antagonism of 5HT2A receptors, but, uniquely, lumateperone's affinity for these receptors is 60x higher than its affinity for D2 receptors.
+This makes it a highly effective treatment for negative and cognitive symptoms of schizophrenia since 5HT2A antagonism increases dopamine release in the mesocortical pathway, which is hypoactive in those with schizophrenia.

+Interestingly, lumateperone indirectly augments glutamatergic neurotransmission through its activity at D1 receptors, which causes phosphorylation of GluN2B subunits of NMDA receptors in the mesolimbic pathway.
+This is significant since NMDA receptor hypofunction, reduced D1 binding, and glutamatergic abnormalities have been implicated in contributing to the cognitive and negative symptoms of schizophrenia.